 On New Year’s Eve 1914 a large crowd gathered to dedicate a new Unity administration building in Kansas City, Missouri.
 Bundled in heavy winter coats, the people stood in the dark street before two giant limestone columns.
-Myrtle and Charles Fillmore, founders of Unity School of Christianity, watched as handwritten blessings from around the world were added to the cornerstone.
+Myrtle and Charles Fillmore, Unity co-founders, watched as handwritten blessings from around the world were added to the cornerstone.
 At midnight the crowd saw electric lights illumine the dark structure as the ring of chimes ended the silence.

 Charles Fillmore addressed how a foundation must begin with a great idea.
 The analogy of a structure was appropriate as his speech described how Unity’s Christianity was built on the “right concept of God as Spirit.”

 Today the international Unity movement is sometimes described as a positive, practical, progressive approach to Christianity.
 Its spiritual communities and publications utilize the Bible, Jesus’ teachings and prayer.